RESEARCH

 An essay on the queer spatial practices of Collier Schorr and David Benjamin Sherry.

-Through a study of two queer contemporary photographers working with landscape imagery, I proposes a theory of “anti-assimilationist landscape”: a politicized rejection of the conventions of landscape imagery and the repressive systems of land ownership, gender, and nation-building it sustains.
+Through a study of two series of landscape photographs by twenty-first century American artists, I proposes a theory of “anti-assimilationist landscape”: a politicized rejection of the conventions of landscape imagery and the repressive systems of land ownership, gender, and nation-building it sustains.
 Collier Schorr and David Benjamin Sherry make landscape images in sites with histories of gendered settler-colonial and white supremacist violence.
-The essay argues that their works function as both interpretation of those sites and a queer reclamation of them, enacting a political ecology of difference that can allow for a politics outside of the liberal democratic notion of citizenship rights and the fascist notion of ‘blood and soil.’
+The essay argues that their works function as both interpretation of those sites and a queer reclamation of them, enacting a political ecology of difference that invites a politics beyond the liberal-democratic notion of citizenship and the fascist notion of ‘blood and soil.’
 Arguing for its applicability to landscape architecture theory and practice, I contrast this anti-assimilationist mode to the turn-of-the-millennium concept of ‘eco-revelation,’ proposing instead a queer aesthetics of obscuring and the potential of ‘becoming illegible’ as an environmentalist practice.
-You can read the article in Journal of Landscape Architecture: “Anti-Assimilationist Landscape: Becoming Illegible as Queer Resistance to State Power.”

 All Collier Schorr images were reproduced courtesy of 303 Gallery, New York.